 Services that are covered for you What you must pay when you get these services When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
 For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
 You will be billed Original Medicare cost sharing.
 For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
-If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by Geisinger Gold Heritage (HMO) but are not covered by Medicare Part A or B: Geisinger Gold Heritage (HMO) will continue to cover plan-covered services that are not
+If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services

 Services that are covered for you What you must pay when you get these services Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. \$0 copayment for Medicare-covered one-time only hospice consultation services.
-Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules There is no coinsurance, copayment, or deductible for the Medicare-covered pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+Immunizations Covered Medicare Part B services include: There is no coinsurance, copayment, or deductible for the Medicare-covered pneumonia, Pneumonia vaccines flu/influenza, Hepatitis B, and COVID-19 vaccines. • Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules hospital care, the plan will cover your Inpatient hospital care at no cost to you for the rest of the year.

-Services that are covered for you What you must pay when you get these services Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day. \$150 copayment each day (days 1 - 5) for each Medicare-covered inpatient hospital stay.
-Copayment is charged starting on the day you are admitted.
-You do not pay a copayment for the day you are discharged. \$750 out-of-pocket maximum for Inpatient Hospital Care: Once you have paid either \$6,700 out-of-pocket maximum for Part A and Part B medical services or \$750 out-of-pocket maximum for your Inpatient hospital care, the plan will cover your Inpatient Hospital Care at no cost to you for the rest of the year.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care \$150 copayment each day (days 1 - 5) for each Medicare-covered Includes inpatient acute, inpatient rehabilitation, long-term care inpatient hospital stay. hospitals and other types of inpatient hospital services.
+Inpatient Copayment is charged starting hospital care starts the day you are formally admitted to the hospital on the day you are admitted. with a doctor's order.
+The day before you are discharged is your last You do not pay a copayment for inpatient day. the day you are discharged. \$750 out-of-pocket maximum for Inpatient hospital care: Once you have paid either \$6,700 out-of-pocket maximum for Part A and Part B medical services or \$750 out-of-pocket maximum for your Inpatient